Content365 Authoring: introduction

 Create a course

 Required role: catalog admin.
-Course admin can edit and manage courses after they're imported into Learn365.
+Course admin can edit and manage the course after it's created.

 You can create Content365 Authoring courses in the following ways: